Any Maui vacation is bound to be fantastic but filling your itinerary with a range of unique activities will make it unforgettable.

 Witness a Spectacular Sunrise

 “Haleakala” translates to “House of the Sun,” and fittingly so: The enormous volcano, which rises 10,023 feet above sea level, presents one of the world’s most stunning sunrises from its summit.
-Skyline Hawaii, an eco-friendly, much-loved organization, takes you to this glory before sweeping you into an adventure along the volcano’s slopes.
+Maui zipline tours are eco-friendly and much-loved organizations.
+They’ll take you to this glory before sweeping you into an adventure along the volcano’s slopes.
 Adventure it is, with Indiana Jones-esque swinging bridges and a zipline tour over 90-foot drops and canyons packed with native flora.
-Throughout it all, Skyline’s skilled guides will offer you rich facts about authentic Hawaii.
+Throughout it all, the skilled guides at Maui zipline tours will offer you rich facts about authentic Hawaii.
 Bonus points: This tour features the state of Hawaii’s only pendulum zipline.

 Glide Past Panoramic Views